risingisland/TagsForEvo/README.md

 (A few recomendations, but not required: un-mark "Show in menu" & "Rich-text".)

-* Include the following call:
+* Include the following call from "TagsLandingPage" Snippet:

 ```
 <h2>You are viewing tags for: <span style="color:green;">[+tags+]<span></h2><hr>